 Let data drive decision-making

-Importantly, HR tech delivers analytics and data.
+Importantly, HR solutions deliver analytics and data.
 Though the big challenge is to use his data proactively.
 While a job post or people visiting your site creates a stack of data, you need to right tools in place to leverage it.
 Smart insights come from smart data.